flancian/garden/dan whaley.md

 - q: international deployment
 	- currently US and Canada mostly
 	- do provide this internationally though
+	- delighted to talk to schools in new areas

 ## [[2021-02-22]]
 - Greetings!